-Grading: Course grades will be based on quizzes and homework (20%), two in class exams (25% each), and the final exam (30%).
-The two in class exams are tentatively scheduled for Feb.
-20 and Apr.
-10. The final exam is scheduled for Thursday, May 2, 12:45-2:45 pm.
-This information will also be available on MySlice.

-The final exam will be cumulative.
-There will be no makeups for the in class exams or the final exam.
+Grading: Course grades will be based on quizzes and homework (20%), two in class exams (25% each), and a cumulative final exam (30%).
+The two in class exams are tentatively scheduled for Oct.
+1 and Nov.
+12. There will be no makeups for the in class exams or the final exam.
 If you have a documented excused absence for one of the in class exams, your grade on the relevant portion of the final will be used.